Oracle Data Integrator (ODI)

 3 C6Z47UT#ABA Stabilio Writing Instruments WI101 Chisel Point Highlighter Turquoise Green 2013-Jan-22 00:00:00 each 2.26

 3. Create a named range for this data.
 To do this, select the data, and then in the box underneath the file menu, type a name for the range.
-For example, "Excel_Data_for_Oracle".
+For example, Excel_Data_for_Oracle.

 4. Save the file as an Excel97-2003 format workbook.
 This is the format that the Excel ODBC driver bundled with Windows supports.

-5. Create a System ODBC data source for the new Excel spreadsheet.
+5. Create a system ODBC data source for the new Excel spreadsheet.

 To do this, use the 32-bit version of ODBC Data Source Administrator on your Oracle Data Integrator machine.
 On some versions of Windows, this is located in Control Panel > Administrative Tools.
-On some version of Windows, you need to search for ODBC in the taskbar search box.
+On some version of Windows, you need to search for "ODBC" in the taskbar search box.
 The 32-bit version of ODBC Data Source Administrator should be clearly labelled.
-If in doubt, in the Windows Run dialog box, type:
+If in doubt, in the Windows Run dialog box, enter:

 %windir%\syswow64\odbcad32.exe